GPL Week 4 Preview: Hearts target first win, Great Olympics face Ebusua Dwarfs

 Friday’s matches would see Accra Hearts of Oak in action against league leaders Karela United in a highlight anticipated top liner for match-day four at the Accra Sports Stadium.

-Hearts have dropped five points from two games which has led to the demotion of Coach Nii Odoom with Kosta Papic set to take over.
+Hearts have dropped five points from two games which have led to the demotion of Coach Nii Odoom with Kosta Papic set to take over.

 Karela United is one of the high scorers for the season with five goals and is yet to lose a match this season as they will certainly be a hard nut to crack for the Phobians.